open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Batch processing

-Given is a process P, that sends two messages to a queue Q on messaging system MS, and a process C, which receives them separately in two different operations (Span Recv1 and Recv2) and processes both messages in one batch (Span Proc1).
+Given is a process P, that publishes two messages to a queue Q on messaging system MS, and a process C, which receives them separately in two different operations (Span Recv1 and Recv2) and processes both messages in one batch (Span Proc1).

 Since each span can only have one parent, C3 should not choose a random parent out of C1 and C2, but rather rely on the implicitly selected parent as defined by the [tracing API spec](../api.md).
 Depending on the implementation, the producing spans might still be available in the meta data of the messages and should be added to C3 as links.